-The Turning Torso was completed in 2005 and boasts a height of 190 metres, consists of nine cubes with a total of 54 stories, with a 90° twist from base to top.
-The top two floors boast the exclusive meeting rooms of Sky High Meetings.
-The first sod was cut on 14 February 2001, and on 1 November 2005, this twisted tower was ready for occupation.
+Turning Torso was completed in 2005, is 190 metres high, consists of nine cubes with a total of 54 stories and has a 90° twist from base to top.
+The top two floors comprise exclusive meeting rooms.
+Building started on 14 February 2001, and was finished on 1 November 2005.

 The Western Harbour